survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Working Around `prepublish` in npm 3

-It's important to note that in npm 3 `prepublish` hook gets also triggered when you run `npm install` on the project locally.
+In npm 3 `prepublish` hook gets also triggered when you run `npm install` on the project locally.
 Sometimes this can be surprising and counter-productive even.

 [in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
 You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions fix this confusing behavior.